devkilyungi/minigrep/README.md

 **Note:** The recursive search feature currently supports searching through a single directory at a time.
 Multiple directory recursive search is not yet implemented.

+## Performance Considerations

+- Regular expressions are automatically detected but are more resource-intensive than literal searches
+- For large files or directories, consider using literal patterns when possible
+- The recursive search is depth-first and may use significant memory for deeply nested directories

+## Exit Codes

+- 0: Successful execution (regardless of whether matches were found)
+- 1: Error occurred (invalid arguments, file not found, etc.)

 ## Installation

 Clone the repository and build with Cargo: